Oprah Winfrey launching wellness arena tour in early 2020

 “What I know for sure is we can all come together to support a stronger, healthier, more abundant life — focused on what makes us feel energized, connected and empowered,” Winfrey said in a statement.
 “As I travel the country, my hope for this experience is to motivate others to let 2020 be the year of transformation and triumph — beginning first and foremost with what makes us well.
 This is the year to move forward, let’s make it happen in 2020.”

 Winfrey has held other successful speaking tours, including “Oprah’s The Life You Want Weekend” in 2014.
-“Oprah’s Life Class” was a show.
+“Oprah’s Lifeclass” was a show.

 During her upcoming tour, Winfrey will talk about her wellness journey with attendees and help develop their 2020 action plan.
 She will also share the latest in wellness research and interactive workbook exercises.